SReject/JSON-For-Mirc/README.md

 >
 > The reason for a JSON parser vs. some other 'tool' is because of its overwhelming use around the web.
 Now-a-days, when you want data from a website they probably package it as an API that generally returns results in JSON format.
 Examples include: Google.com, Youtube.com, Pastebin.com, and Weather.com

-Requirements:
-===
-> Mirc v7.44 or later, or AdiIRC v2.6 or later
->
-> Windows 2000 or later (This will not work under wine due to lack of COM support).
-This script may not be able to access certain https endpoints if it is ran under older supported operating systems
->
-> If you are using AdiIRC 64bit, you will need to install the [tsc.dll](http://www.eonet.ne.jp/~gakana/tablacus/scriptcontrol_en.html) for this script to work

 Contribution and Distributation:
 ===
 > By submitting a pull request to this repository, you acknowledge that you own or have rights to distribute and sublicense the source code contained therein, and that your content does not infringe upon the intellectual property rights of a third party.
 By opening a pull request you understand that, while maintaining copyright, you grant all current and future maintainers of this repository a non-exclusive, transferable, sub-licensable, royalty-free, worldwide license to use the contents of your pull request as the maintainers of this repository deem fit.